BigDaddyAG/MedBioPro/README.md

 ---

 ##### This project aims to
-* build a workflow / pipelaine based on Apache Flink to analyze data from TCGA
+* build a workflow / pipeline based on Apache Flink to analyze data from TCGA
 * implements three main components of the pipline that:
   * read in and preprocess data from the TCGA project
   * analyze the data using at least one machine learning and one network-based method